JulioPotier/secupress/readme.txt

 == Description ==

+= Edit May, 23rd: SecuPress is GDPR compliant ! =

 = YOU MADE IT, WE KEEP IT SAFE! =

 Protect your WordPress with malware scans; block bots & suspicious IPs.
 Get a complete [WordPress security toolkit](https://secupress.me/) for free or as a pro plugin.